Hey There! Read This First

 The application process is in two parts.
 You fill out the application at one time; then you come back and pay later.
 In between those two times, we pick the initial entrants to the event by lottery if necessary.
-(For the past few years, we have not needed to use the lottery.)

 You will pay on your second visit to us.
 If we needed a lottery and you did not get in the initial field, you can join the waiting list.
 We will fill vacancies in the field from that list.

 Filling Out Forms and Paying